 Other Benefits of Balance Yoga Poses

 For day-to-day life tasks and activities, improving your body's balance is one of the best ways to prevent injury, especially injuries related to falling, according to Harvard Health Publishing.
-And according to an October 2013 study published in the BMJ, exercise can reduce the odds of falling and sustaining fall-related injury.
+And according to an October 2013 study in the BMJ, exercise can reduce the odds of falling and sustaining fall-related injury among people over 60.
 The benefits of balance practice and poses include:

 - Increased engagement of the core muscles